First Destination Survey Student Specialist

 Lead Student and Internship Assistant

-Tessa is a double major in International Studies and Political Science, and double minor in French and German.
+Tessa is a dual major in International Studies and Political Science, and dual minor in French and German.
 After graduation, she intends to spend some time travelling and gaining some real-world work experience, before continuing on to pursue a graduate degree(s) in International Relations.

 Tessa was the grateful recipient of the 2020 Students in Action Mother Victor Flannery Outstanding Student Award, where the Advantage team recognized her for her dedication to the Center and its continued development.